andersonfpcorrea/trybe-exercicios/fundamentos/bloco-04-introducao-a-javascript-e-logica-de-programacao/dia-1-javascript-primeiros-passos/readme.md

 - NINETH EXERCISE: Create a program that define three numbers into const variables and return true if at least one of them is odd, otherwise it returns false.
 Bonus: Use only one if statement.

+- TENTH EXERCISE: First create two variables assigned to two numbers.
+The first value is the cost of a product and the second is the selling prince.
+Then, from these values, calculate the profit a company would have by selling 1000 of that product.
+  - Include a tax of 20% upon the product's cost, so the total cost is "cost + cost x 0.2"
+  - Include in the program an error message, in case the input values are less than zero.